Legally reviewed by:

 Personal Injury Claims and the Likelihood of Going to Trial

-Approximately five out of every 100 personal injury cases go to trial.
+Approximately five out of every 100 personal injury cases and insurance claims go to trial.
 In most cases, the defendant chooses to settle.
-Going to court requires a time-intensive preparation process, and then once the trial begins, it can last for months.
+Going to court requires a time-intensive preparation process, and then, once the trial begins, it can last for months.

 The Pros and Cons of Going to Trial